 The underlying goal for Tuesday is to sweat a lot and also get some light weights in.
 This tabatas-style class does just that—and leaves me exhausted, too.

 Wednesday is, without a doubt, my favorite day of the week—especially since I discovered AcroYoga a little over a year ago.

 I’ve been going to Acro at Steadfast & True—the loveliest, friendliest, most welcoming yoga studio in Nashville—every other week or so since July 2015, and I’m hooked, y’all.
 If you follow me on Instagram or Snapchat (@LunaticAtLarge), this should come as no revelation.

 It is just so! much! fun!

 Not only is it excellent for building communication skills, but it’s a killer strength workout, too.
-Plus, it’s a great way to make new friends (hi, Richard and Jess!).
+Plus, it’s a great way to make new friends.

 I also try to go to weekend workshops when Jason and Gillian hold them around Middle Tennessee and I happen to be in town.

 I think I’m getting OK at it, too.